Crew Dragon Freedom: History

-On 23 March 2022, it was announced that Dragon C212 will be called Freedom.
+On 23 March 2022, it was announced that Dragon C212 had been given the name Freedom.
 Astronaut Kjell Lindgren said that the name was chosen because it celebrates a fundamental human right, and the industry and innovation that emanate from the unencumbered human spirit.
 The name also honors Freedom 7, the space capsule used by Alan Shepard's Mercury Redstone 3, the first United States human spaceflight mission (May 5, 1961).